Skip to content

 Book Overview

-In his Pulitzer Prize-winning 1993 book Lincoln at Gettysburg, Garry Wills showed how the Gettysburg Address revolutionized the conception of modern America.
-In Witches and Jesuits, based on his Oxford/New York Public Library lectures, Wills again focuses on a single document to open up a window on an entire society.
+In his Pulitzer prize-winning 1993 book Lincoln at Gettysburg, Garry Wills showed how the Gettysburg Address revolutionized the conception of modern America.
+In Witches and Jesuits, Wills again focuses on a single document to open up a window on an entire society.
 He begins with a simple question: If Macbeth is such a great tragedy, why do performances of it so often fail?
-The stage history of...
+After all, the stage history of Macbeth is so riddled with disasters that it...

 Customer Reviews